API Penetration Testing Services

 SOAP APIs

-Enterprise and legacy systems often rely on SOAP.
-We test XML-based vulnerabilities, WSDL exposure, WS-Security implementation, XML injection, and integration security.
+Enterprise and legacy systems often still depend on SOAP.
+We test XML-based vulnerabilities, WSDL exposure, WS-Security implementation flaws, XXE injection, and the integration boundaries where SOAP services connect to modern systems.

 gRPC APIs

 High-performance APIs using Protocol Buffers.
-We test service definitions, authentication interceptors, message validation, and gRPC-specific attack vectors.
+We test service definitions, authentication interceptors, message validation, reflection exposure, and the gRPC-specific abuse patterns most security teams haven't seen yet.

 WebSocket APIs